About Job Evaluation

 Change in Job Classification

-Employees, who believe there has been a significant change to their position such that it no longer fits within its current job class, can complete the online Statement of Significant Change Form (SSCF).
+Employees, who believe there has been a significant change to their position such that it no longer fits within its current job class, can complete a Reclassification Request via ESS.
 Where a completed questionnaire exists for the position, a copy will be made available upon request to the employee.
 Staff in Human Resources will review the SSCF and advise within 20 working days on whether the University agrees that significant change exists.

-Excluded managers and academic administrators who supervise staff can also submit a request for reclassification of a USW position where they believe that the position has significantly changed, by submitting this online form.
+Excluded managers and academic administrators who supervise staff can also submit a request for reclassification of a USW position where they believe that the position has significantly changed, by submitting a form via MSS.

 The University and USW have agreed to a three-step process for addressing and resolving job evaluation disputes between the parties: